About

 Education

-My undergrad was in applied and computational mathematics, focussing on fluid dynamics in my honours year under the supervision of Dr Glenn Fulford and Dr Tim Moroney.
+My undergrad was in applied and computational mathematics (major) and applied physics (minor).
+I wrote my Honours thesis on fluid dynamics under the supervision of Dr Glenn Fulford and Dr Tim Moroney.

 Between 2009 and 2013 I was a PhD student at the International Laboratory for Air Quality and Health under the supervision of Professors Lidia Morawska and Kerrie Mengersen and Dr Sama Low Choy, where I completed a thesis on spatio-temporal modelling of air pollution.